 Poultry is the collective term for domesticated birds bred for eating.
 It is generally the least expensive and most versatile of all main dish foods.
 It can be cooked by almost any method, and its mild flavor goes well with a wide variety of sauces.

-Six major categories/kinds of poultry: chicken, turkey, duck, goose, guinea, pigeon
+USDA six categories or kinds of poultry: chicken, turkey, duck, goose, guinea, pigeon

 Class of chicken-